-The supporting cast is excellent.
-Carole Bouquet (That Obscure Object of Desire) is as tough as it gets.
-Topol (Fiddler on the Roof) plays the most interesting character in the film — a morally dubious man who saves the day.
-The cast also includes Lynn-Holly Johnson (Ice Castles), Julian Glover (Indiana Jones and the Last Crusade) and Jill Bennett (The Nanny) as a staking instructor.
-Fans of HBO’s Game of Thrones will enjoy seeing Charles Dance as one of the baddies.
+The supporting cast is strong.
+Carole Bouquet (That Obscure Object of Desire) is an excellent heroine.
+Topol (Fiddler on the Roof) plays the most interesting character in the film: a morally dubious man who saves the day.
+The cast also includes Lynn-Holly Johnson (Ice Castles) and Julian Glover (Indiana Jones and the Last Crusade).
+Charles Dance (Alien 3) has a small role as one of the baddies.

-Finally, “For Your Eyes Only” is probably my all-time favorite Bond song.
-It was written by Bill Conti (music) and Michael Leeson (lyrics), and sung by Sheena Easton.
-Conti’s (Rocky and The Right Stuff) music has dated a bit, but if you like the sounds of the ’80s you’ll love it.
+Finally, the Oscar-nominated tune “For Your Eyes Only” is one of my favorite Bond songs.
+The melody was written by Bill Conti (music) and Michael Leeson (lyrics), and sung by Scottish singer Sheena Easton.
+Conti’s (Rocky and The Right Stuff) music has dated a bit, but if you like the sound of the ’80s, you’ll love it.
 Bex, from Film Music Central, does a great job explaining the story behind the famous song.

 Conclusions & Final Thoughts:

 There is much to enjoy in For Your Eyes Only — the beautiful locales, the fabulous supporting cast, etc. The action sequences are excellent and yet there isn’t a single colossal action set-piece — it’s just solid fun from beginning to end.
 For Your Eyes Only is probably the Bond film that best balances the down-to-earth early sixties with the seventies glitz.
 It’s definitely worth watching.
 Color, 127 minutes, Rated PG.

 James Bond will return